Rakhi0402/Data-Dynamo/README.md

 For UI: Gradio is a Python library that lets us quickly create a simple web interface for our machine-learning model.
 In this project, we use Gradio to build an interactive UI where users can enter order features in a table and instantly get the predicted return probability from our trained XGBoost model.
 It helps connect our backend model to a clean, user-friendly frontend without writing any HTML or backend code.

+The link for accessing the UI using collab is https://colab.research.google.com/drive/1C1dsVN_uOo5G-uu2fmkwEeYH5PuINL5V?usp=sharing.
 The pynb file for each is uploaded on the github repository.